-The September JUMP-YCAPS Seminar will be held on September 24, 2019, from 5:30 p.m. to 8 p.m.
-It will focus on aspects of World War II history and continue YCAPS recent academic analysis of Southeast Asia.
-Brian P. Farrell, Professor of Military History at the National University of Singapore, and Charles Burgess, PhD candidate in military history at the National University of Singapore, will be the speakers.
+The September JUMP-YCAPS Seminar was held on September 24, 2019, from 5:30 p.m. to 8 p.m.
+It focused on aspects of World War II history and continued YCAPS recent academic analysis of Southeast Asia.
+Brian P. Farrell, Professor of Military History at the National University of Singapore, and Charles Burgess, PhD candidate in military history at the National University of Singapore, were the speakers.

 Brian P. Farrell is Professor of Military History at the National University of Singapore, where he has been teaching since 1993.
 His main research interests are the military history of the British Empire, the Western military experience in Asia, and grand strategy.
 His major publications include Empire in Asia: A New Global History, 2 vols. (contributing Series Editor and Co-Editor, 2018), The Defence and Fall of Singapore 1940-1942 (2015 and 2005), The Basis and Making of British Grand Strategy 1940-1943: Was there a Plan?
 (1998) and Between Two Oceans: A Military History of Singapore From 1275 to 1971 (Co-Author, 2010 and 1999).